 Step 5: Captain gathers teammates and together the team takes the TeamSmarts quiz

-Step 6: The National Consumers League awards monthly prizes to the top scoring LifeSmarts, FBLA, and FCCLA teams.
+Step 6: The National Consumers League awards monthly prizes to the top scoring Varsity, JV, FBLA, FCCLA, and 4-H teams.

-TeamSmarts is also used for a variety of qualification tests across the country.
-Most are only open for a two-week period.
+TeamSmarts is also used for a variety of qualification quizzes across the country.
+Most are only open for a short window such as two weeks or less.

 STATE QUALIFIER: some states use scores from a special TeamSmarts test to determine which teams advance to the state tournament, others may use it as part of a cumulative scoring system.
 Some states may not use it at all.
 Your state coordinator will notify you after the online competition has closed if your state will use TeamSmarts.

-STATE TOURNAMENT: in states where there is no coordinator (or the coordinator has opted out of an in-person event), a special TeamSmarts test may be used to determine the state LifeSmarts champion.
-These tests will occur after the online competition window has closed in January.
+STATE TOURNAMENT: in states where there is no coordinator (or the coordinator does not hold an in-person event), a special TeamSmarts test may be used to determine the state LifeSmarts champion.
+These quizzes will occur after the online competition window has closed.
 Coaches will be notified at that time by the national LifeSmarts staff if a TeamSmarts test will serve as the state tournament.

-FIRST EVENT OF NATIONALS: The state champions and the FBLA/FCCLA “wild card” teams may take another 100-question TeamSmarts quiz as part of the National Championship.
-When it is used, the scores from this test will form the first points earned at Nationals, and will be posted at the registration desk when teams arrive.
+FIRST EVENT OF NATIONALS: The state champions and Wild Card teams may take another 100-question TeamSmarts quiz as part of the National Championship.

-This is a great practice tool for a team of students to use together.
+TeamSmarts is a great practice tool for a team of students.
 Each month from September through January, teams are asked 100 multiple-choice questions focused on one LifeSmarts topic.
-Competitions are open from the first to the last day of each month (unless specified otherwise).
+Competitions are open for the entire month.

 September: Health and Safety